-The Queensland Government, more than 32 peak industry organisations and members of the community have worked together to produce the draft Queensland Biosecurity Strategy: Our Next Five Years (2017-2022).
+The strategy was co-developed by the Queensland Government, more than 30 peak industry organisations and members of the community.

 How we developed the draft strategy

-The principle of co-development underpins the creation of our draft strategy.
+The principle of co-development underpins the creation of the strategy.
 This process included:

-- a series of forums with our partnership to ensure that we understood independent recommendations about where biosecurity capability needed improvement and to articulate our shared vision for the future
+- a series of forums with our partners to ensure that we understood independent recommendations about where biosecurity capability needed improvement and to articulate our shared vision for the future

 - developing working drafts to test for understanding

 - taking ideas from our writing group about how to move from strategy development to action planning

 - collaborating with the Biosecurity Queensland Ministerial Council (BQMAC) to find ways to have our progress in future action planning be independently monitored and evaluated.